htlin222/garden/content/drugs routinely used for intrathecal application.md

 ---
 title: drugs routinely used for intrathecal application
 ---
-# drugs routinely used for intrathecal application
+s routinely used for intrathecal application

 * [[Methotrexate]] MTX,